 Candi has 4 children and two grandchildren.

-Tara is currently working toward her Bachelor’s Degree in Child Protection and Juvenile Justice from Bellevue University.
+Tara received her Bachelor’s Degree in Child Protection and Juvenile Justice from Bellevue University.

-In her role as Volunteer Specialist, she supervises the Family Visitation Center where supervised visitations are held.
-She also supervises volunteers, coordinates on-going training opportunities for active volunteers, and oversees program marketing.
+In her role as Volunteer Specialist, she supervises volunteers, coordinates on-going training opportunities for active volunteers, and oversees program marketing.

 Tara was raised in Papillion and resides here now with her son.